-Michelle Minton is a senior fellow at the Competitive Enterprise Institute.
+Michelle Minton was a senior fellow at the Competitive Enterprise Institute.
 Minton specializes in consumer policy, covering regulatory issues that include gambling, tobacco harm reduction, cannabis legalization, alcohol, and nutrition.

 Minton has authored numerous studies, including topics like the effectiveness and unintended consequences of sin taxes and history of gambling regulation.
 Her analyses have been published and cited by nationally respected news outlets such as the New York Times, the Wall Street Journal and USA Today as well as peer-reviewed journals.
 She regularly appears in news media to discuss the unintended effects of laws and rules designed to save adults from their own choices which, not only conflicts with the principle of individual liberty, but often the goals of public health.